 The target is obviously a much bigger number too.

 - So your node will keep trying different numbers until it find one that works.
-And if your node is successful, those transactions will get added as a new block on to the blockchain (and you will earn some bitcoins as a reward).
+This creates a network-wide competion, where no node is in control of which block of transactions is added to the blockchain next.
+But anyway, if your node is successful, the transactions in your block will get added on to the blockchain (and you will earn some bitcoins as a reward).

 And that’s how transactions get from the memory pool in to the blockchain.